-This course will concentrate on the anatomy, physiology, and histology of the human systems which will include histology, the skeletal system, the muscular system and the digestive system.
+This course is offered to seniors who are currently enrolled in Level 1, 2 or 3 English and have been recommended by a previous science teacher.
+Students who are in Level 4 English must receive approval from the Science Department Chair.
+The course will concentrate on the anatomy, physiology, and histology of the human systems which will include histology, the skeletal system, the muscular system and the digestive system.
 Students are expected to read the book independently.
-Skills that will be developed in this course include outlining, note taking, making better observations, relating structure with function, improved techniques of dissection and microscopy.
+Skills that will be developed in this courseinclude outlining, note taking, making better observations, relating structure with function, improved techniques of dissection and microscopy.